Menu

 iperf is a simple tool to let you measure memory-to-memory performance access a network. iperf3 is a newer implementation from scratch, with the goal of a smaller, simpler code base, and a library version of the functionality that can be used in other programs. iperf3 is not backwards compatible with iperf2.

-The most recent iperf3 release is always available for both Debian and RHEL-based systems from the perfSONAR repository, or can be found on github. iperf3 is also in the standard linux repositories, but is usually a bit out of date.
+The most recent version of iperf3 can be found on github, and fairly recent versions are available for both Debian and RHEL-based systems from the perfSONAR repository. iperf3 is also in the standard linux repositories, but is usually a bit out of date.

 The basic commands are the same for iperf2 and iperf3: